-What is the field of Sustainable Biomaterials (SBIO) all about?
+What is the Department of Sustainable Biomaterials (SBIO) all about?

 A field with great career opportunities where you can make a difference.
 There is a growing need to make products more “green” and renewable resources such as wood and other biomaterials provide a natural way to design and build innovative and sustainable products for our future.

 If you are looking for a creative, interesting, and always changing field, then you are needed in Packaging Systems and Design.
 Packaging design includes many different aspects of the use of sustainable materials and biomaterials in packaging for transportation, storage, and delivery of products.

 In my role as a Packaging Engineer at Diageo, I have the opportunity to support a variety of innovation and supply optimization programs in the beverage alcohol industry.
 This role allows me to work with and test many different packaging mediums that run across various manufacturing and bottling sites.
 Through the commercialization process, we work to deliver quality, innovative, and sustainable packaging by developing and executing qualifications of packaging components.
 It is rewarding to be able to work on global leading brands and to see your projects through from initial scope to a commercialized product on shelf.
 I could not have asked for a better collegiate experience than I had with the Packaging Systems and Design Program at Virginia Tech.
 The unique curriculum and opportunities it provided enabled me to obtain a position that aligned to my career aspirations and will allow me to continue to develop professionally in the packaging industry.
 Go Hokies!